hey-tae/hey-tae/README.md

 🔭 I’m currently working with Resilient Coders, collaborating with a team of fellow SWE's to build Full Stack aaplications

+📫 Lets Work Together
-📫 How to reach me: Send me an email @ taewilsondev@gmail.com | Follow me on Twitter @_heytae_ | Connect with me on Linkedin @ https://www.linkedin.com/in/taewilson/
+Send me an email @ taewilsondev@gmail.com | Follow me on Twitter @_heytae_ | Connect with me on Linkedin @ https://www.linkedin.com/in/taewilson/